A team of scientists has vastly extended the time window in which a liver to be transplanted can be kept waiting to reach a patient.

 By modifying a protocol necessary to conserve the liver of rodents, the scientists observed results so promising that they were tested on a human liver to be transplanted.

-A donor's liver had an average "life" of 9 hours, the new method brings this time to 27 hours.
-A sea of extra time to organize the operation, to increase the organ's transport range, to prepare the recipient.
+A donor liver had an average "life" of 9 hours, the new method brings this time to 27 hours.
+A lot of extra time to organize the operation, to increase the transport radius of the organ, to prepare the recipient.

 A great, great discovery.